 I am attaching a copy of the mail I got from them, with the download link and the serial number to activate.
-Installation took forever to finish but it completed without problems.
-I tried to activate the software but I got an error message.
+Installation took forever to finish but completed without problems.
+I tried to activate the software, but I got an error message.
 I read on their site that copy and paste from the e-mail may result in this error and that I should not enter any dashes.
-Which I did (despite the fact that I thought their process was very “user-hostile”) but it still did not work.
-Then, I looked at the Lightroom plugin extras and noticed that it installed the Perfect Photo suite 7 with Perfect Effects 4.
-This is one confused company, I am surprised that they are selling anything!
+Which I did (although I thought their process was very “user-hostile”) but it still did not work.
+Then, I looked at the Lightroom plugin extras and noticed that it installed the Perfect Photo Suite 7 with Perfect Effects 4.
+This is one confused company; I am surprised that they are selling anything!

-I appreciate your help, but do not appreciate onOne Software’s attitude.
+I appreciate your help but do not appreciate onOne Software’s attitude.
 They will not likely have me as a customer, or even a reviewer of their product.
-They seem to be trying very hard NOT to market their products, we call this “demarketing”!
+They seem to be trying awfully hard NOT to market their products, we call this “demarketing”!

 I received the following response: